 A Surprise Visitor

-One morning on our walks, while we were busy looking at the tracks, we stop at something that I have never seen before in this reserve, nor have I seen it in the recent past.
-I knew who the track belonged to, but didn’t want to call it, recently a few days back when I was on a walk I was so excited when I saw the tracks of Spotted Hyena in the reserve, I was so excited and thrilled and went and quickly reported to another person who hurried to see the tracks and in a second confirmed that it belonged to a dog, please don’t judge me on my tracking skills now, every dog has its day and today belong to a domestic dog and not a Hyena.
+A few days before, I was so excited when I saw the tracks of a Spotted Hyena in the reserve.
+I was excited and thrilled and quickly went to report it to a senior nature guide.
+He hurried to see the tracks and within a second confirmed that it belonged to a dog.
+Now please don’t judge me on my tracking skills, every dog has its day and today belonged to a domestic dog and not a Hyena.

 We are excited to introduce the new Bhejane Nature Guide Career Development Programme (CDP).
 Whether you are just starting out, and have no prior training experience, or whether you are already qualified but need a further boost to launch your career, the unique phased approach of the programme allows you to hop on where it bests suits you!